avengyy/GSAP-Presentation/README.md

 3. Duration of Animation
 4. Timing Function

-The Starting Position can be defined in Styling (CSS) or by using GSAP's Animating API.
+The Starting Position can be defined in your stylesheet (CSS) or by using GSAP's in-built method `.set()`.

-The Ending Position is where you would like the element to be after the animation has been played, it could also be defined in Styling (CSS) as well.
+The Ending Position is where you would like the element to be after the animation has been played.

-> They both depends on what method you use in the GSAP library
+It can be defined in your stylesheet (CSS) or by using GSAP's in-built method `.set()`.

 The Duration defines how long the transition between Starting Position and Ending Position should be.

-The Timing function defines the motion of an animation, it is usually defined in a Cubic Beizer Curve.
+The Timing function defines the motion of an animation, it is usually defined in a Cubic Beizer Curve or by using `EasePack` provided by GSAP.

 ## How to use TweenMax